ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - In consulting work may be demanding, but growth is unlimited
 - I am aging myslef here
 - In startup where our kids are going that may be different, which I have no experience
+  - Open for any office man job at any kids startup...
+I have a few words out many years ago
+    - Nothing technical, justmaking sure office supplies are in, toileraries are sufficient and food order will arrive in time